SystemFw/blog/content/posts/tailrec.md

    recursion is too deep.
-2. Some functions, when written with structural recursion, exhibit exponential complexity and are therefore prohibitively slow, and they can be made to run in linear time when written with tail-recursion.
+2. Some functions, when written with structural recursion, exhibit exponential complexity and are therefore prohibitively slow, and they can be made to run in linear time when written with tail recursion.

 ...but I have to be honest, if those were the only reasons, I probably wouldn't bother writing a post about it.

-Instead, I believe the main reason tail-recursion is worth learning is because the shape of tail-recursive functions forces us to focus on the _essential state_ needed to perform a certain computation, and the usefulness of identifying essential state extends far beyond just
+Instead, I believe the main reason tail recursion is worth learning is because the shape of tail-recursive functions forces us to focus on the _essential state_ needed to perform a certain computation, and the usefulness of identifying essential state extends far beyond just